aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to POWERPOINT or Online App" h2="Export DOCX to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement for many businesses.
+For example, converting a DOCX document to a PowerPoint presentation can be useful for creating a presentation from a document or for creating a template for a document.
+It can also be used to create a presentation from a document that has been edited or updated.

+<h2>How Aspose.Total Helps for DOCX to PowerPoint Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCX to POWERPOINT conversion while using two of it's APIs.
-Load your DOCX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCX documents to PowerPoint presentations.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used together to convert a DOCX document to a PowerPoint presentation.

+The process begins by loading the DOCX document using Aspose.Words for C++.
+This API allows users to load and manipulate DOCX documents, including converting them to HTML.
+Once the document is loaded, it can be converted to HTML using the API.

+The HTML can then be loaded into Aspose.Slides for C++, which is a PowerPoint manipulation C++ API.
+This API allows users to create a new presentation from the HTML and save it as a PowerPoint presentation.

+Aspose.Total for C++ is a powerful and easy to use API that allows users to automate the conversion of DOCX documents to PowerPoint presentations.
+It is a great tool for businesses that need to quickly and easily convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}